Yorba Linda, California 92886

 Why We Like This Place

 It’s not often that the birthplace of a former president qualifies as an event site, but this one does in a big way.
 Its classically styled buildings and nine acres of gardens create a serene and stately backdrop for any celebration.
 A long reflecting pool is bordered by flower beds blooming with color year-round, and the terraced areas of the formal gardens are interspersed with manicured deep green lawns.
+Your ceremony setup can customized to honor all of your traditions, whether you're getting married under a chuppah, a mandap, or something else!

 Needless to say, the Library’s meticulously landscaped grounds and colonnaded walkways offer countless photo opportunities.
 One of them is the delicate, steepled white gazebo that was used for Tricia Nixon’s 1971 wedding in the White House Rose Garden.
-On permanent loan to the library, it has served as an altar for hundreds of couples.

 The gardens are also a sublime spot for post-ceremony cocktails.
 Guests can sip champagne while admiring their lovely surroundings, and if the timing is just right, they’ll be treated to a beautiful bonus—a technicolor sunset that’s reflected on the pool’s calm surface.